viraj-dhane/case-study-apex-capital-finance-analytics-ai-platform/README.md

 •	A simple next-month forecast
 ```
+"""
+Purpose:
+- Create a next month forecast per customer using:
+  average of the last 3 months of total_revenue.
+"""
 # Step 1: Identify the latest month present in the dataset
 latest_month = trend_df["month"].max()